 I moved to the coast of NC when I was 12 years old (not from too far away, though).
 Little did I know this little place by the sea would be my favorite spot in the world, and I am proud to call it my home.
+One reason is because I have access to fresh, local seafood so I can make recipes like this one for Sea Scallops in a Bourbon Jalapeno Cream Sauce!

 Every year since I’ve lived here, without fail, I visit the North Carolina Seafood Festival.
 Seafood is our life here; it’s what drives our economy.
 The NC Seafood Festival recognizes the importance of seafood to my home in eastern North Carolina.
 The proceeds of the festival are donated to Carteret County non-profit groups that help with the event.